 Introduction to Grafana

 A visualizing tool with a dashboard that provides a lot of options with graphs to see the data and understand them is called Grafana.
-It is an open-source tool to view the metrics, to do the queries, and to get alerts of logs being generated.
+It is an open-source tool to view the metrics, do the queries, and get alerts of logs being generated.
 Charts and graphs are generated from data sources and available through a web browser.
-Also, it provides plugins so that the tool can be made working in the cloud environment with the storage backup provided.
+Also, it provides plugins so that the tool can be made work in the cloud environment with the storage backup provided.
 The enterprise support and community support are huge that anyone would love to use Grafana.

 Why should we use Grafana?

 When someone would require the entire chunk of data to be brought under a single umbrella, Grafana is the tool to be looked upon.
 It provides customized graphs and charts so that users could view the data in their expected templates and know the variance.
 The dashboard has different panels that are arranged in grid format and logs are generated from the graphs being drawn.
 This helps to track the events indirectly and to know the origin and flow of data.
 The panels in the dashboard are connected to each data source so that they can be tracked and connected to the tool.
 Results are displayed on the dashboard and can be viewed by the user.

 This tool works well in the cloud environment.
 This is an added advantage along with others as most of us are familiar and happy to connect our servers to the cloud.
 With Grafana connected in our system, the cloud can do the data collection and its analysis again can be done with the help of some cloud-based tools.
 Results can be fed to the Grafana dashboard and this result will be presented to the user in the most approachable manner.
 The user is happy with the result as no physical servers are used and graphs are obtained with huge data from the cloud.
 This data is presented in the most efficient and organized manner.
 Also, since Grafana is open source, it helps the users to customize the dashboards as much as they wish and extensive coding is not required.